-Wills and Estate Planning in Brisbane, Toowoomba, Ipswich & North Lakes
+Wills & Estate Planning Solicitors in Brisbane, Toowoomba, Ipswich & North Lakes

 Significant changes in family circumstances can give rise to some sticky situations for your estate in the event of death and we recommend reviewing your estate planning in conjunction with your family law matter.

 It is recommended that you review your estate planning at least once every five years, although there may be some intervening life events which make an earlier review essential.
 Significant changes in family circumstances can give rise to some sticky situations in the event of your death or incapacity, and we recommend reviewing your estate planning in the case of events such as:

 - the birth of new children or grandchildren;